 TPM in China produces powder bed fusion (laser sintering) 3D printers.

-voxeljet (with a lower-case "v") produces a range of 3D printers that use binder jetting to produce either plastic objects or 3D sand cast molds from powders.
-The company's largest model -- the VX4000 -- has an incredible build volume of 4 x 2 x 1 metres.
+voxeljet produces a range of 3D printers that use binder jetting to produce either plastic objects or 3D sand cast molds from powders.
+The company's largest model -- the VX4000 -- has a build volume of 4 x 2 x 1 metres.

 - Wuhan Binhu Mechanical & Electrical Co

 Wuhan Binhu Mechanical & Electrical Co makes 3D printers based on powder bed fusion (SLS and SLM) and vat photopolymerization (stereolithography).

 The following are just some of the companies that sell 3D printers (and 3D printer kits) with a smaller price tag, and which are intended for personal/desktop use.
 Some of these models do, nevertheless, have the potential for small-scale commercial application.